-Many states across the U.S. have legalized cannabis for medical and retail consumption.
+Many states across the U.S. have legalized cannabis and hemp for medical and retail consumption.
 The regulations governing these industries primarily focus on the products’ content of the two most prominent cannabinoids found in the cannabis plant, cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC).

 But in recent months, a new cannabinoid known as delta-8-tetrahydrocannabinol (delta-8 THC) has entered the scene.
 Boasting similar effects to delta-9 THC, delta-8 has been said to aid sleep, help with seizures, and assist with appetite management.
 However, the newness of the cannabinoid has led many to question its efficacy and legality.